Free Kitchen Hacks eBook

 Follow the directions on the noodle packaging to get your cook time just right.
 It usually takes about 2 or 3 minutes for the noodles to cook.

-cooking ramen noodles in vegetarian broth
+Two packets of ramen noodles cooking in vegetarian broth.

 How to Store and Save Ramen